-Alder Yarrow is a senior judge for the World’s Best Wine Lists, and has been on the judging panel almost every year since its inauguration in 2014, making Alder a fantastic candidate for observing how wine lists and the industry have developed over the last five years.
-Outlining what he looks for in a wine list, Alder comments on which regions have improved, his thoughts on the new categories, and other progresses of wine lists around the world.
+Alder Yarrow is a senior judge for the World’s Best Wine Lists, and has been on the judging panel almost every year since its inauguration in 2014, making him a fantastic candidate for observing how wine lists and the industry have developed over the past five years.
+Outlining what he looks for in a wine list, Alder comments on which regions have improved, his thoughts on the new awards categories, and other trends in wine lists around the world.

 What’s the first thing that you look for in a top wine list?